gregarshinov/biaffine-ner/README.md

 ## Detailed reproduction instructions

-1. Clone this repo and cd into it
+1. Clone this repo and `cd` into it:
 ```bash
 git clone https://github.com/gregarshinov/biaffine-ner
 cd biaffine-ner
 ```
 2. Create 2 separate python environments and fill them with needed packages.
-I used conda for this.
+(I used conda for this)

 ```bash
 conda create -y -n nerel27 python=2.7
 conda activate nerel27